How to Motivate Yourself to Stick to Your Budget

 The specific type of board you create doesn’t matter.
 The important thing is to create this visualization board to show you the reason why you want to stick to your budget.

-Regardless of your specific goals, put them on your dream board and place it somewhere you’ll see frequently.
+Regardless of your specific goals, put them onto your dream board and place it somewhere you’ll see frequently.
 This provides a constant reminder of what you’re working toward.

 You’re highly unlikely to stick to a budget that’s too strict.
 Let yourself order that latte from time to time.
 Turn special treats or indulgences into a celebration.